thechiragjogani/dotfiles/README.md

 Pre-requisites:
 Kali with xfce and root

+For activating root user in kali, follow the mentioned steps:
+1. `sudo su`
+2. `passwd`
+3. Enter new root password.
+4. Log out and re-login as root with the password.

-Warning: Please move your data from desktop, download, documents, pictures , and movies before running the script folder as they will be deleted.
+Warning: Please move your data from desktop, download, documents, pictures , and movies before running the script as they will be deleted.

 Steps to install: